Manual Mode Meltdown? - Here's How to Overcome It

 Modern cameras come filled to the brim with awesome, smart technology.
 You really don’t need to use much of it to take great photos.
 Focusing on learning manual mode can actually simplify the process.
 It will enhance your experience in becoming a more competent photographer.

-Be In Control Of Your Camera
+Learn Manual Mode – Be In Control Of Your Camera

 Your camera’s monitor is the most convenient guide to setting a good exposure manually.
 Not all cameras are set up to do this.
 In my previous article in this series, I outlined a method of how to ascertain if your camera is.
+This is about the easiest way to learn manual mode.

 If you have worked through these steps and learned that your monitor will not show what you need it to, please skip to the next article in this series.